Canva vs ThumbAPI: Which Is Better for Thumbnails?

 Canva offers Brand Kit on the Pro plan: upload your colors, fonts, and logo, then apply them across designs.
 It works as long as someone manually pulls the kit into every design.

 ThumbAPI handles brand consistency through custom asset datasets.
-On the Pro plan you upload reference images, a logo, brand colors, or a face photo, and every generation after that uses them automatically.
+You upload a logo or face photo on any plan, while custom reference image sets unlock on Pro and Business.
+Every generation after that uses them automatically.
 A faceless channel keeps its visual signature across hundreds of videos.
 A SaaS blog keeps its cover style across hundreds of posts.
 An agency running ten client channels keeps each client's identity intact without anyone hand-checking the output.
 The brand stays consistent without manual intervention on every asset.

 Creative Control